Ninja-Squad/data-discovery/frontend/README.md

 ## Development server

 Run `yarn start` or `yarn start:rare` for a dev server.
-Navigate to `http://localhost:4200/rare`.
+Navigate to `http://localhost:4000/rare-dev`.
 The app will automatically reload if you change any of the source files.

-To start another app, like WheatIS, you can run `yarn start:wheatis`, and go to `http://localhost:4300/wheatis`.
+To start another app, you can:
+- for WheatIS, run : `yarn start:wheatis`, then go to `http://localhost:4100/wheatis-dev`.
+- for DataDiscovery, run: `yarn start:data-discovery`, then go to `http://localhost:4200/data-discovery-dev`.

 ## Build

 Run `yarn build` or `yarn build:rare` for a production build of the RARe project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `yarn build:wheatis` flag for a production build of WheatIS.
+Use the `yarn build:wheatis` flag for a production build of WheatIS, and `yarn build:data-discovery` for DataDiscovery.

 ## Running unit tests